xarey0629/Web_dev/hw9/README.md

 Some Troubles:
 -
-- In frontend, I originally thought I had to input internal ip as my URL, but finally public worked.
+- In frontend, I originally thought I had to input internal IP as my URL, but finally public worked.
 It's kind of weird whatsoever.